PeZunino/02-rocketseat-ignite-react-class-Timer/README.md

 ## 📜 Description

-This project is a time tracking application inspired by the Pomodoro Technique.
+A single-page application (SPA) for time tracking, inspired by the Pomodoro Technique.
 It allows users to set a countdown timer for their tasks.
 Additionally, it keeps a history of all completed tasks, enabling users to track their productivity over time.
+It utilizes React hooks such as Context API, useEffect, and useReducer for state management and side effects.

 ## ⚙️ Features